kgish/gishtech.com/README.md

     $ npm install
     $ ember server

+Running on production simply means executing the following.

+    $ ember build --environment=production

+Ensuring that the `dist` directory is placed in the `DocumentRoot`.

 Please note that in order to be able to use `ember-cli-mirage` in production, I've added the following lines to the `config/environment.js` configuration file.